nbdc-datahub/hbcd-docs/docs/instruments/sensors/gabi.md

 ## Instrument Details

 **Infant heart rate sensor data** collected by the infant heart rate wearable sensor for HBCD captures information related to the infant's physiology and sleep.
 The device is fastened to the infant's upper arm with a soft-textile band.
-The photoplethysmography (PPG) sensors (one emitting green light PPG and one emitting red light PPG) embedded in the device allow for the collection of three biosignals: **pulse rate** (beats per minute), **blood oxygen saturation** (SpO<sub>2</sub>, percentage), and **respiratory rate** (breaths per minute).
-These biosignal estimates are sampled at 1 Hz.
+The photoplethysmography (PPG) sensors (one emitting green light PPG and one emitting red light PPG) embedded in the device allow for the collection of three biosignal estimates sampled at 1 Hz:

+ - **Rulse rate** (beats per minute)
+ - **Blood oxygen saturation** (SpO<sub>2</sub>, percentage)
+ - **Respiratory rate** (breaths per minute)

 In addition, sleep states are derived from these vital sign data.
 Data collection is planned for 72 continuous hours.
 Caregivers followed typical routines, removing the sensor only for water exposure (e.g., baths) and repositioning it afterward.
 See [Pini et al. 2024](https://www.sciencedirect.com/science/article/pii/S1878929324001075?via%3Dihub) for a full measure description.

 ## References